updated over 1 year ago

-Connected to New York and with full access to all means of transport, the vibrant Brooklyn can be reached by bus from $2.75, AirTrain from $10, On demand rides from $50, private chauffeurs from $72.
-Moving around Brooklyn is possible thanks to the subway network with tickets from $1 and taxi fares at $10.
+Brooklyn is one of the five boroughs of New York City, also the second most densely populated county in the United States after Manhattan.
+Connected to New York and with full access to all means of transportation service, the vibrant Brooklyn can be reached by bus from $2.75, AirTrain from $10, On demand rides from $50, private chauffeurs from $72.

 Brooklyn Key Information